lonelycode/tyk-io-site-content/dashboard-v0-9/portal/overview.md

 4. Upload the relevant documentation format
 5. Select whether keys need to be manually processed or should be automatically created

-Setting thse base options will give you your portal.
+Setting these base options will give you your portal.